secure-compilation/SECOMP/README.md

 version of the GCC compiler, available for example from the `gcc-riscv64-linux-gnu` package on Debian-based systems.

-Extended requirements for automated testing support:
+Extended requirements for systematic testing:

  - OCaml version 4.14.0 or greater.